 8. Write on Guest Blogs

-There are many websites on the internet where your potential customers are hanging out, so why limit yourself on only to your own site for spreading your message?
+There are many websites on the internet where your potential customers are hanging out, so why limit yourself on only to your own blog for spreading your message?

 Reach out to other websites and blogs that cover similar topics as you do and ask to share some of your expertise with their audience.
 That way, their audience becomes your audience too.
 You can even help your SEO if you manage to get a backlink to your site from your guest post or author bio.